mxaddict/www.codedmaster.com/content/ttk/quest-app/04-saving-quest-to-the-quests-file.md

      printing to the screen, it `write`s the `quest_text` to our `file` variable, and then adds a new line (`ln!`) at the end.
    - `if let Err(e) = ...`: Just like when we read the file, writing can sometimes have errors.
-This checks if there was an `Err`or `e` and prints it if something went wrong while writing.
+This checks if there was an error (`Err(e)`) and prints it if something went wrong while writing.

 Now, whenever you add a new quest using `cargo run`, it will be added to your `quests.txt` file permanently!